Chris3606/Zig_AoC_2021/README.md

-# Advent Of Code Zig Template
+# Advent Of Code Zig

-This repo provides a template for Advent of Code participants using Zig.
+Solving Advent of Code 2021 using Zig.
 It contains a main file for each day, a build.zig file set up with targets for each day, and Visual Studio Code files for debugging.

 This template tracks the master branch of Zig, *not* 0.8.1.
 It may not work with older versions.